luckavn/sa.projet9.compose/README.md

 - For Windows users only : modify your hosts file and expose services name with your localhost
 - Open command terminal at root of compose
 - Launch "docker-compose up"
+- Use gatewayapi at "/" in order to add datas to application through Swagger

 ```